ThoberDetofeno/stroer/README.md

 ## 🚀 Installation

+In this section we will guide how to create a Django REST framework environment used in this project in 6 steps:

 1. Install a virtual environment, you must have python pre-installed in your system.
 ```python
 python3.8 -m virtualenv venv
 ```
 2. Now open a directory and starts the project in a virtual environment.
 For this, run the following command in that directory.
 ```python
 venv\Scripts\Activate.ps1